chrmod/cliqz-home/README.md

 On top of CLIQZ browser, a special version of CLIQZ extension has to be loaded.
 Please download it from [here](http://cdn2.cliqz.com/update/browser_beta/Cliqz.1.18.0.1b145.xpi)

-Important, CLIQZ addons automatically update and updated version will not allow the test.
+**Important**, CLIQZ addons automatically update and updated version will not allow the test.
 If this happens, please reinstall the addon from above.
 (you can check addon version in `about:support` - the only working version is 1.18.0.1b145)

+**Important** to have realistic testing setup, please add couple custom Speed Dials on New Tab page, and build some browsing history to get Most Visited Speed Dials.

 ## Testing